Family Attorney in Garden City NY

 (888) 511-9273 to get started as soon as possible.

-sensitivity and respect and pursue your objectives with skill and determination.
+respect and pursue your objectives with skill and determination.

 Our firm is passionate about helping our clients with all matters of family